Skip to content

 LOUISE: Would you like fries with that?

-— McDonald’s employees are trained to ask customers if they would like to add french fries to their order, as an upselling tactic.
-The question has become so synonymous with the company that it has become a catchphrase all its own, usually used to mock low-income, low-status fast food workers as Louise does here.
+• McDonald’s employees are trained to ask customers if they would like to add french fries to an order, an upselling tactic.
+The question has become a catchphrase all its own, usually used to evoke the low pay and low status of fast-food workers.
+While most of us recognize the classist implications today, it was a relatively common taunt at the time of this episode.

 MICHEL: Ah!
 You imbecile!